MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.19 Active Directory/LDAP

 Validation will be successful if the user is able to see a student list from the class page and is allowed to send and receive data from students on that list.
+The application will be tested to verify that in the event the user cannot see the student list, the user will be notified with a list of possible reasons with links to remediate the problem and finally an option so submit a bug report.

 #### 4.2.19.1 Contact Class Member

 Multiple email clients, web browsers, and operating systems will be used between two students to confirm that an email can be sent and received with the correct data.
+If the device being used does not have email capability or lacks network connectivity, the user will be notified with a warning notification saying "Unable to send email on this device".

 ### 4.2.20 Notification Control